stacks-network/docs/src/pages/data-storage/collection-type.md

     }
    ```

-   !> While you must specify a unique identifier, the Blockstack platform does not currently enforce uniqueness.
+   !> While you must specify a unique identifier, the Stacks platform does not currently enforce uniqueness.
 If your `Collection` type shares the same identifier as another type, it will lead to data corruption for the user.
-In the future, the Blockstack platform will enforce unique collection names.
+In the future, the Stacks platform will enforce unique collection names.

 5. Define a static `schema` constant.